FBar000/BalChemEq/README.md

 # BCE

-This is a project dedicated to balancing chemical equations.
-It is intended as a tool for building other programs.
-Given an equation as a string, this project contains programs to find the balancing coefficients, rewrite the chemical equation, as well as show the work.
-This is possible by representing chemical equations as systems of homogenous diophantine linear equations and using matrix operations.
-Currently, this program supports equations that have one unique solution.
-Chemically, this would mean equations that represent exactly one reaction.
+This is a project for balancing chemical equations.
+It is intended as a collection of scripts for building other programs rather than as a stand-alone calculator.

+Given a chemical equation, presented as a string, these programs will find the balancing coefficients, rewrite the chemical equation to contain them, and show the intermediate steps.
+At a high level, this is accomplished by interpreting a chemical equation as a system of  equations* and using matrix operations to find the smallest solution.

+Currently, this program supports equations that have a unique solution.
+Chemically, thi means that it only accepts chemical equations that represent exactly one reaction.

+*homogenous diophantine linear equations

 ## Installation